 About Mel Crawford

-I grew up in Eastern Washington, and worked for many years on a wheat and cattle ranch located in the remote Horse Heaven Hills.
+I grew up in Eastern Washington and worked for many years on a wheat and cattle ranch in the remote Horse Heaven Hills.
 Before attending law school, I spent eight years providing direct care to people with mental illness and developmental disabilities.

 I graduated from Harvard Law School, magna cum laude, in 1993.
-I returned to Seattle, where I have practiced law ever since.
+I returned to Seattle and have practiced here ever since.

 My first trial, in 1994, was an ERISA long-term disability benefits case in King County Superior Court, in Seattle.
 The trial was a success, and our client was awarded all of the disability benefits owed to her.

-Over the next many years, I handled a wide variety of cases, many involving medical issues, which interest me a great deal.
+Over the following years I handled a wide variety of cases, many involving medical issues, which interest me a great deal.
 My practice is now devoted to representing people who have been denied short-term disability or long-term disability benefits under insurance policies subject to ERISA.
-I enjoy this work very much.
+I enjoy this work greatly.
 It is very fulfilling to help people who are at a difficult point in their lives, and whose circumstances are being made worse by an insurance company’s callous and illogical claim denial.

 I am “AV” rated by Martindale-Hubbell“, the highest rating obtainable by members of the legal community.
-I am rated “Superb 10.0” by the AVVO Lawyer Ranking System.
-AVVO reserves this rating for a select group of attorneys it rates as “5%,” which corresponds to “one of the highest scores in the country.”
+I am rated “Superb 10.0” by the AVVO Lawyer Ranking System, a rating Avvo reserves for a select group of attorneys it rates as the top 5%.
+My peers have identified me as a “Super Lawyer” in the past years.

 The most important “rating,” however, is what my clients say.
 Please click here to see their reviews.